Timeline shows investigation of alleged pain meds overdosing

 Jan.
 24: Mount Carmel acknowledges that Husel kept working for four weeks after concern was raised last fall.
 It also says it is now investigating whether some patients got excessive doses while they might still have had the opportunity to improve with treatment.
 The hospital raises the total number of patients receiving excessive doses of pain medication to 34.

 Jan.
 25: State Medical Board suspends Husel’s license, says doctor invoked his right against self-incrimination when he met with representatives this week and was questioned.
-Two additional lawsuits filed, over the deaths of 69-year-old Joanne Bellisari in May 2015 and 80-year-old Jim Allen in May 2018, bringing the total to six lawsuits as of Friday.
+Two additional lawsuits filed, over the deaths of 69-year-old Joanne Bellisari in May 2015 and 80-year-old Jim Allen in May 2018, bringing the total to six lawsuits.

+Jan.
+29: Mount Carmel says 23 staff members, including managers, now on leave pending further investigation.
+It previously said 20 employees — six pharmacists and 14 nurses.
+At least eight wrongful death lawsuits now filed.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.